Wi-Fi for Patients and Families

-At the Alberta Children's Hospital, we want both patients and families to stay connected during their stay.
-Of course, being the Child & YoutH Interactive Media Program, we do this by offering free Wireless Access.
-Our network is called
+At the Alberta Children's Hospital, we want patients and families to stay connected during their stay.
+You are welcome to connect your devices (cellphone, laptop, tablet, etc.) to the Alberta Health Services (AHS) free public Wi-Fi network called healthspot.

-healthspot you will be redirected to the Acceptable Use Policy page, which you are asked read over.
-Once you have read and accepted the policy you will be connected to the network.
+Once you have read and accepted the policy you will be connected to healthspot.

-If you can't connect to the healthspot network there are a couple of things that you can do that might fix the problem:
+If you can't connect to the healthspot network there are a few things you can try:

-- Ensure that your wireless device is on.
-Some laptops have external switches that can get turned off by accident.
-There is usually a indicator, such as a green light, that will tell you if the wireless is active or not.
+- Ensure that your wireless switch is on.
+Some laptops have external switches that can be accidently turned off.
+Normally there is an indicator, such as a green light, that shows if the wireless is active or not.

-- Make sure that the wireless device is enabled.
+- Check the wireless device is enabled.
 The wireless device can also be disabled through your operating system.
-If your computer can't detect any wireless networks it might be because the wireless device has been disabled.
+If your computer can't detect a wireless network it might be because the wireless device has been disabled.
 If you are trying to connect on a smartphone you might be in 'airplane mode'.

-- The network is open and does not use authentication such as WPA.
-Depending on your device you may have had the opportunity to manually input this option, double check that Network Authentication is set to Open, or None.
+- Check that Network Authentication is set to Open, or None.
+The network is open and doesn't use authentication such as WPA.
+Depending on your device you may have had the opportunity to manually input this option.

 - It is a browser based login.
-Even if you don't plan on surfing the web, you will still need to connected through a web browser.
-It can be easy to forget this, so if you are having problems with another program, open your browser and double check that you can access the internet.
+Even if you don't plan on surfing the web, other programs/apps on your device may need internet access.
+If you are having problems with a program/app, open your browser and check that you can access the internet.

-- You will be logged out if you aren't using the network.
-If you aren't using any programs that require an internet connection, such as a web browser, email, instant messenger, or online game, you will be logged out after a period of time.
-Just remember that you need to use a browser in order to reconnect.
+- The connection may time out.
+If you aren't using any programs that require an internet connection, such as a web browser, email, messenger, or online game, you will be logged out after a period of time.
+You will need to use your web browser to reconnect.

-- We only have a limited amount of connections.
-With the growing number of portable wireless devices patients, families, and staff, are bringing into the hospital everyday, healthspot can sometimes fill up and slow down.
-This mostly occurs on weekday afternoons, so we apologize in advance if your connection slows down during this time.
+- There are limited available connections.
+With the growing number of portable wireless devices patients, families, and staff are using at the hospital, the healthspot Wi-Fi network can sometimes slow down.
+This occurs mostly on weekday afternoons.